dmx-systems/dmx-platform/README.md

 DeepaMehta 5
 ============

-DeepaMehta is a platform for collaboration and knowledge management.
+DeepaMehta is a platform for knowledge management and collaboration.
 The vision of DeepaMehta is a Post-Desktop Metaphor user interface that abolishes applications, windows, files, and folders in favor of stable personal views of contextual content.

 Technically DeepaMehta 5 is made of
 Server-side: Java, Felix (OSGi), Neo4j, Lucene, Jetty, Jetty WebSocket, Jersey (JAX-RS).